tc39/proposal-pattern-matching/README.md

 All of the classes for primitive types
-(Boolean, String, Number, BigInt) expose a built-in Symbol.matcher static method, matching if and only if the matchable is an object of that type, or a primitive corresponding to that type
+(Boolean, String, Number, BigInt) expose a built-in Symbol.customMatcher static method, matching if and only if the matchable is an object of that type, or a primitive corresponding to that type
 (using brand-checking to check objects,